 I was headhunted by an ICL fellow to be his Unix man.
 I designed and implemented a cutting edge real time performance monitor based on client server technology (Windows 3.1 and Unix SVR4).
 I didn't just do high level design, I wrote most of the code!
 I then designed a couple of products in response to the Y2K threat; a software inventory and a Unix sandbox testing environment (I guess it was a crude virtual machine).
 In the late 1990's, ICL appointed me a Distinguished Engineer.

 The year 2000 was a relatively damp squib, so what next for me?
 ICL was getting big time into security so I was approached to use my technical skills.
 After all I understood operating systems, I knew all about communication protocols...so could I hack systems (ethically of course).
 From being an ethical hacker I moved onto being a security consultant (designing solutions to stop hackers getting into systems).
-Now I have the privilege of managing and leading a dedicated team of security professionals in protecting the infrastructure of one of Fujitsu's major clients.
+The next major step was becoming a Chief Security Officer.
+I had the privilege of managing and leading a dedicated team of security professionals in protecting the infrastructure of a nummber of Fujitsu's major clients.

 As A Person